NABARD Grade A Descriptive Writing Preparation 2026, Check Guide

 What is the NABARD Grade A phase 2 descriptive writing exam pattern?

-The NABARD Grade A Phase 2 descriptive exam checks a candidate’s writing and subject knowledge.
-It includes General English and Economic & Social Issues (ESI) with Agriculture & Rural Development (ARD).
+The NABARD Grade A Phase 2 descriptive exam tests a candidate’s writing ability and subject knowledge in General English, Economic & Social Issues (ESI), and Agriculture & Rural Development (ARD).
+In the English paper, candidates must answer 3 questions for 100 marks within 90 minutes by typing their responses on a computer.

-In ESI & ARD, candidates attempt any 4 out of 6 questions 2 questions of 15 marks each and 2 of 10 marks each for 50 marks in 90 minutes.
-Answers can be typed in English or Hindi.
-This exam evaluates clarity, knowledge, and presentation skills.
+In the ESI & ARD paper, they need to attempt 4 out of 6 questions, including 2 questions of 15 marks and 2 questions of 10 marks, totaling 50 marks in 90 minutes.
+Answers can be written in English or Hindi, and the exam mainly assesses clarity of expression, conceptual understanding, and presentation skills.

 Check Out: NABARD Grade A Phase 2 Exam Pattern